 The Minneapolis United Methodist Church fulfills its commitment to Christ through different avenues of service.

-There use to be “dinner on the grounds” for the old timers, now it is a good ol’ potluck where we all share together the favorite, and sometimes easiest, dish in the recipe book or box.
-Also, there are Sunday morning times for a special reception, recognition, or lunch.
 If there is a reason, or one can be dreamed up, there will be a time of fellowship with food as a part of it.
 These folk know how it is done!
 You should hear the hubbub.

 God has blessed our church in this manner as well.
 It is a very good feeling to wind up the year in the black, with reserves, and all debts paid including our apportionment to the Kansas West Conference called Mission and Ministry Fund.
 Our leadership is skilled, approaching their stewardship responsibility with a very positive attitude.
 Indeed, we are blessed with their administration and the results.

 Our Church Foundation is currently being managed by the Conference and donations are always welcomed.

 The Ottawa County Community sponsors free summer lunches to all children ages 1 – 18, Monday through Friday, beginning the first week of June until school starts in August.
 The Summer Cafe is served at our church.
 Local churches agree to cook and serve meals throughout the summer.
 The Minneapolis United Methodist congregation choose Monday as their serving day and needs volunteers to keep this mission successful.